britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Certificate information format {#cbor-certinfo}

-[EDITOR'S NOTE: TODO. this should be largely in line with TLSA; determine if there's any guidance from implementation experience we should consider, as well.]
+[EDITOR'S NOTE: Not yet defined.
+Write me.
+This should be largely in line with TLSA; determine if there's any guidance from implementation experience we should consider, as well.]

 ## Name expression format {#cbor-nameset}

-[EDITOR'S NOTE: Write me.]
+[EDITOR'S NOTE: Not yet defined.
+Write me.
+For discussion within the INIP.
+The expression language is primarily intended to solve the same problem the IDNA tables to -- acceptable character sets and character set mixing -- although a general-purpose expression language that allows arbitrary matching of whole names would be more flexible.]

 ## Capabilities {#cbor-capabilities}